Cristian243342/Tic_Tac_Toe__VS__Monteeeeee_Carlooooo/README.md

 **XOR 0** is a command-line based game written in C *(and 2% Makefile)* that implements the classic Tic Tac Toe (Noughts & Crosses) game.
 It is a simple yet fun game that you, *the user*, are playing against the opponent.

 The game features a simple 3x3 board, with places that can be taken accordingly with X or O, according to the standard rules.
 The environment where the "drawing fight" is happening, *sadly enough*, is the console interface you are currently running the game.
-The application also features an AI which its "intelligence" is proportional to the difficulty chosen before starting the game.
+The application also features an AI whose"intelligence" is proportional to the difficulty chosen before starting the game.

 ---
 &nbsp;